Dineshdk-2002/Dineshdk-2002/README.md

 * Proficient in Python and SQL.
 * Familiar with HTML, CSS, and JavaScript.

-### Learning Journey

-🚀 At E-Mexo Technologies, I'm actively engaged in a Full Stack Python course, dedicated to enhancing my skills and knowledge in the technological domain.

 ### Certifications

 * Python Certification from CISCO.